tscanlin/developers.optimizely.com/src/content/javascript/reference/index.md

 ## Personalization

-<div class="lego-attention lego-attention--warning push--bottom">The API calls below only apply to <a href="http://www.optimizely.com/personalization" target="_blank">Optimizely Personalization</a>.</div>
+<div class="lego-attention lego-attention--warning push--bottom">The API calls below only apply to Optimizely Personalization. <a href="http://www.optimizely.com/personalization" target="_blank">Learn more</a>.</div>

 Optimizely Personalization introduces several new API calls for tracking visitor behavior and attributes.